-Course Advisory: SCC minimum English standard.
+Course Advisory: Eligibility for ENGL 1.
 An interdisciplinary course in care of the elderly, designed for family caregivers and for professional aides employed in homes or institutions which service the elderly whether they are "young old" or "frail elderly."
 Two hours lecture.